prichey/prestonrichey.com/src/pages/blog/react-rust-wasm-hello/index.md

 ## Extra credit

-Conceptually, there's a few things going on here.
+Conceptually, there are a few things going on here.
 I'll go into detail about a few points that are worth discussing.

 First, inside our `App` component, we have a function `loadWasm`: